-On 9 January 2020, WHO published a guidance for detection of the novel coronavirus.
+On 9 January 2020, WHO published guidance for the detection of the novel coronavirus.
 This guidance is continually updated as more data becomes available.

 The most common symptoms of COVID-19 are fever, tiredness, and dry cough.
-Some patients may have aches and pains, nasal congestion, runny nose, sore throat or diarrhea.
+Some patients may have aches and pains, nasal congestion, runny nose, sore throat, or diarrhea.
 These symptoms are usually mild and begin gradually.
 Some people become infected but don’t develop any symptoms and don’t feel unwell.
 Most people (about 80%) recover from the disease without needing special treatment.
-Around 1 out of every 6 people who gets COVID-19 becomes seriously ill and develops difficulty breathing.
+Around 1 out of every 6 people who get COVID-19 becomes seriously ill and develop difficulty breathing.

 How does COVID-19 spread?